Hunter College High School: 20th and 21st centuries

 The aim of the entire course through which the Normal students pass is not so much to burden the mind with facts as it is to develop intellectual power, cultivate judgment, and enable the graduates to take trained ability into the world with them.

 The school began admitting boys in 1974 as a result of a lawsuit by Hunter College Elementary School parents, a development which was described in the New York Daily News with the headline "Girlie High Gets 1st Freshboys."
 In January 1982, the school was featured in a New York Magazine article entitled "The Joyful Elite."
 Hunter was the subject of the 1992 book Hunter College Campus Schools for the Gifted: The Challenge of Equity and Excellence published by Teachers' College Press.

 The high school has occupied a number of buildings throughout its history, including one at the East 68th Street campus of the college (1940–1970).
 For several years in the 1970s, it was housed on the 13th and 14th floors of an office building at 466 Lexington Avenue (at East 46th Street), the current location of what is now known as the Park Avenue Atrium.

 Since 1977, it has existed at the former site of the Madison Avenue Armory at East 94th Street between Park and Madison Avenues on the Upper East Side.
-Although most of the armory building was demolished, the armory's facade, including two empty towers, was left partly standing on Madison Avenue.
+Although most of the armory building was demolished, the armory's façade, including two empty towers, was left partly standing on Madison Avenue.
 The school building itself, which faces Park Avenue, was constructed to resemble the armory.
 Because of its unusual design, including many classrooms without windows and the rest with only narrow windows, Hunter is called "The Brick Prison."
 The building contains both the high school (grades 7–12) and the elementary school (K-6), which are collectively known as the Hunter College Campus Schools.

-Tony Fisher is the principal of the high school.
-Dawn Roy is the principal of the elementary school, and Lisa Siegmann is the Director of the Campus Schools.
-Jacqueline Zenon is the assistant principal for grades 7–9, while Maysa Perez Antonio is the assistant principal for grades 10–12.